THE green plant

 In September 2019, members of the Güntner board took one of their regular trips to the Romanian city of Sibiu to check on progress of the construction of the company’s new Megafactory.
 But as they admired the 33,000 sq m hall that would soon be home to cutting-edge AI and robotics technology, they agreed that something was missing.

 "Respect for nature is part of our DNA and we have a deep sense of responsibility to the environment."

 GLOBAL CSO A-HEAT

-“We are an environmental technology company, always focusing on designing sustainable products.” says Robert Gerle, global CSO.
+“We are an environmental technology company, always focusing on designing sustainable cooling systems.” says Robert Gerle, global CSO.
 “And that means building a new factory is not just about lots of concrete and new machinery.
 Respect for nature is part of our DNA and we have a deep sense of responsibility to the environment.
 These aren’t just words or catchphrases, they’re a fundamental part of our business.”

 But how could the company’s values of responsibility and sustainability become part of the fabric of the new plant?
 The Sibiu site looks out onto green fields, forests and the majestic Carpathian mountains.
 Wouldn’t it be great, everyone agreed, if the positive energy of the surrounding environment could somehow be brought within the four walls of the factory?
 “And at that moment, an idea was born,” says Klaus Wittek, the COO and leader of the factory project.

 A few days later, in the Netherlands, Tonny van Hal’s phone rang.
 “It was a call asking me to fly to Sibiu to see the new Güntner factory,” he recalls.
 “Apparently they wanted to make it green.
 I thought to myself, now this is an interesting concept.”